-In the Township of West Orange, NJ, The West Orange Housing Rehabilitation Program (WOHRP) is funded through developer fees and offers low and moderate-income homeowners loans of up to $35,000 at zero percent interest to assist in home repairs and basic improvements.
-Coverage includes necessary repair or replacement of roofs, heating and electrical systems, doors and windows, kitchen and bathroom updates, etc. These loans are not repaid to the Township until the homeowner sells the home and there are no monthly payments.
+In the Township of West Orange, New Jersey, the West Orange Housing Rehabilitation Program (WOHRP) is funded through developer fees and offers low and moderate-income homeowners loans of up to $35,000 at zero percent interest to assist in home repairs and basic improvements.
+Coverage includes necessary repair or replacement of roofs, heating and electrical systems, doors and windows, kitchen and bathroom updates, among other projects.
+These loans are not repaid to the Township until the homeowner sells the home, and there are no monthly payments.
 The loan is forgiven for homeowners who stay in their home for 12 years.

-The Redevelopment Authority of the County of Fayette, PA’s Homeowner Rehabilitation Program assists low and moderate income homeowners (as defined by HUD) through the provision of no interest rehabilitation loans up to $22,500.
+The Redevelopment Authority of the County of Fayette, Pennsylvania’s Homeowner Rehabilitation Program assists low- and moderate- income homeowners (as defined by HUD) through the provision of no-interest rehabilitation loans up to $22,500.
 Only code items or health and safety hazards can be addressed through this program.
 Examples of eligible repair work include repair and replacement of roofs and furnaces, new electric or plumbing, replacement of windows and doors, and general stabilization and safety improvements.
 Homeowners are required to use pre-approved contractors.

-- USDA-RD’s Section 504 Home Repair program is a fact sheet on USDA-RD’s Section 504 Home Repair program which provides loans to homeowners with incomes below 50 percent of AMI.
+- USDA-RD’s Section 504 Home Repair program provides loans to homeowners with incomes below 50 percent of AMI.

 - HUD’s HOME Investment Partnerships Program can be used to assist existing homeowners with the repair, rehabilitation, or reconstruction of owner-occupied units.